 Integration of Land-use and Transport Plan: according to this issue expansion of residential land use development without considering the necessary transport infrastructure and services resulted inefficiencies in the transport system.

 Expansion of transport infrastructure: the coverage of transport network is inadequate compared to international standard and the existing road network is not properly utilized.

 Enhance transport service provision: the service is limited to major roads and its coverage is very low.
 These trends indicate that the government gives emphasis for transportation challenges which are seen at the periphery part of the city.
 But to provide functional solutions for the challenges by the government, there has to be detail scientific studies to identify the intensity of the gap and to intervene accordingly.
 This study contributes by identifying the gabs of transit availability across the city specifically at periphery part of condominium areas using GIS as a spatial analysis tool.

-CHAPTER FOUR

-METHODOLOGY
+CHAPTER FOUR: METHODOLOGY

-4.1.
 Introduction

 This chapter discusses about how to answer research questions and address objectives of the study.
 The methodology of the study includes study area selection criteria, research approach, data type and source, data collection techniques, data analysis and presentation technique.
 The study area selection criteria are listed why the study is undertaken in the selected city and its periphery part.
 In the research approach what type of research method should be used is discussed.
-The data type and source method describes what type of data where should be collected.
-The data collection technique describes how the data was collected.
-Data analysis technique stated the type of method adapted to analyze the collected data.
+The data type and source method describes the type of data collected from governmental and non-governmental offices .The data collection technique describes how the data was collected.
+Data analysis technique stated the type of method used to analyze the collected data.

-4.3.
 Study area selection Criteria

-The study is done in Addis Ababa city related with condominium areas which emphasized more on suburb part of Addis Ababa.
-The reason behind the study area is undertaken in Addis Ababa it that;
+The study was done in Addis Ababa city related with condominium areas which emphasized more on suburb part of Addis Ababa.
+The reason behind the study area was undertaken in Addis Ababa is that: